Valentin Bosioc: Early life and career

 Valentin George Bosioc was born on 13 January 1983 in the city of Reșița, and spent his childhood in Bocșa, Romania.
 His father Iosif was a football player, while his brother Bogdan Ionuț is a handball instructor.
 Starting with the age of 13 Bosioc showed special interest in bodybuilding and began taking judo, mixed martial arts, boxing, calisthenics, football, rugby and aikido classes, among others.
 While attending the Tata Oancea High School in Bocșa, Romanian boxer Francisc Vaștag desired to scout him, but he eventually refused the offer.

 Bosioc later graduated from the Politehnica University of Timișoara, receiving a degree in engineering.
 He worked in this field for a short period of time, as well as in public relations and journalism, but gave up to pursue a career as a professional bodybuilder, fitness model, fitness instructor, personal trainer and nutritionist, for which he studied in Romania and the United Kingdom.
+He's also certified at Nutritional Coaching Institute with Nutrition L1 & L2, and also Hormone Specialist.
 Bosioc rose to prominence by winning Musclemania Paris and placing second in an IFBB Romania competition in November 2015, among other prizes.
 In 2018, he also appeared on the first season of Ninja Warrior România, managing to reach the semi-finals.

-A master trainer at Fitness Education School in Bucharest, Romania as of December 2018, Bosioc has worked with several celebrities, most notably with Romanian singer Delia Matache and Cronica Cârcotașilor host Ioana Petric.
+A master trainer at Fitness Education School in Bucharest, Romania as of December 2018, Bosioc has worked with several celebrities, most notably with Romanian singer Delia Matache and Cronica Cârcotașilor host Ioana Petric., or Maria Popovici, Puya, Corina, or Cristina Huidu.

 He has been credited as an influencer and is signed to Romanian agency Global Influencers.
 Cotidianul and Biz labelled him one of the most influential fitness bloggers in Romania, with him also being the most followed Romanian sportsperson on Facebook (7th person overall in the country as of February 2019).
-He has written two books, The Path to Perfect Abs and Get Guns, as well as developed his own training concept, Full Body Ignition (FBI).
-As of April 2020, he has been uploading workout videos to his YouTube channel for over nine years and also uses his Facebook page for similar scopes.
+He has written a few books, two of them were The Path to Perfect Abs and Get Guns, as well as developed his own training concept, Full Body Ignition (FBI).
+As of April 2020, he has been uploading workout videos to his YouTube channel for over eleven years and also uses his social media and Facebook page for similar scopes.

+Recently he appeared in SmartJob Podcast by EuropaLibera, he's been invited to BZI Live and he helped Maria Popovici with her fitness journey.

+Recently Bosioc had Alan Aragon invited as a guest in his podcast, where they talked about real evidence-based nutrition, facts and myths in the fitness industry.

+Since then he is helping Romanian women to achieve hormonal balance and to change their entire life through FullBodyIgnition (FBI) platform.